 CAUTION!
-If setup sawmill on a boggy terrain (such as deep mud or sand) place the board or metal plate under each outrigger leg to prevent it from sinking.
+When setting up the sawmill on boggy terrain (such as deep mud or sand), place a board or a metal plate under each outrigger leg to prevent the legs from sinking.

 - 3. Unhook the carriage safety chain, located at the bottom of the vertical mast. - 4.
-Use the up/down crank or switch to raise the cutting head from the carriage rest pin.
-Swing the rest pin down below bed level.
+Use the up/down switch to raise the cutting head from the carriage rest pin.
 Remove the distance block from the stop bolt.

 WARNING!
 Put front outrigger down before moving cutting head from the rest position.
-Failure to do so may result in serious injury.